TL713/DS-ML-Interview-Questions/cheetsheet.md

 SGD can be nosiy because its batch size is 1 but it is efficient.
 Mini-batch SGD reduces the amount of noise in SGD but is still more efficient than full-batch.

-5. What is mean square error?
+#### 5. What is mean square error?
 What is Cross Entropy?
 What is the difference?
 Also please write down the formular of these two cost function.

+MSE measures the average of the squares of the errors.
+MSE = 1/n sigma(y - y^)^2
+Cross-entropy loss, or log loss, measures the performance of a classification model whose output is a probability value between 0 and 1. cross-entropy = −(ylog(p)+(1−y)log(1−p))

+MSE is for Linear Regression and Cross-entropy is for Logisitic Regression.

-6. What is Softmax?
+#### 6. What is Softmax?
 What is relationship between Softmax and Logistic Regression?

-7. Explain and derive the SGD for Logistic Regression and Softmax?
+#### 7. Explain and derive the SGD for Logistic Regression and Softmax?

-8. Does global optimal can be reached by SGD, why?
+#### 8. Does global optimal can be reached by SGD, why?

-9. What is the Sigmoid function?
+#### 9. What is the Sigmoid function?
 What is the characteristic of Sigmoid?
 What is the advantages and disadvantages of Sigmoid function?

 ### Regularization, Overfitting and Model/Feature Selection/Evaluation.
 1. What are L1 and L2?
 And their difference?